The CivStart Accelerator

 ADAPTATION & INNOVATION

 Many of our startups have years of successful experience with private sector markets.
 Many of our startups have a public-sector-focused market strategy.
-In all cases, we expect our cohort members to be open to making changes in product or marketing strategy based on feedback provided by CivStart employees and our network of expert advisors.
+In all cases, we expect our cohort members to be open to making changes in product, pricing, or marketing strategy based on feedback provided by CivStart employees and our network of expert advisors.

 WHAT WE LOOK FOR IN A STARTUP